Sea-Tac at 70: One of America’s busiest airports celebrates birthday

 “It’s cute that they’re recognizing it,” said Casey Gould, a Seattle resident on her way to New York.
 “Party hats are always fun.”

-, as the U.S. military took over Seattle’s Boeing Field and other regional airfields for the war effort.
+Sea-Tac opened during World War II, as the U.S. military took over Seattle’s Boeing Field and other regional airfields for the war effort.
 With limited flight options available for civilians, the Port of Seattle backed the construction of a new airport near Bow Lake.
-By 1946, regular commercial flights were taking off from the site, although historians say the “terminal” was a corrugated steel hut heated by a potbelly stove.
+By 1946, regular commercial flights were taking off from the site, although historians say the “terminal” was a corrugated steel hut heated by a potbellied stove.

 It wasn’t until July 9, 1949 — the anniversary celebrated Tuesday — that the airport and a new terminal building were dedicated.
 An estimated 30,000 people attended the dedication.